 Face the mirror and pull up your under-eye muscles as far as they will go.
-This may be quite hard to do at first as you will want to squint.
+This may be quite hard to do at first, as you will want to squint.
 But do not squint.
 Keep your eyes as wide as they can go.
 We don’t want any squinting as that will cause wrinkles around the eyes!

-Eva Fraser, Inventor of The Famous Facial Workout
+Eva Fraser, Inventor of the Famous Facial Workout

 Eva Fraser is 82 years old.
 When this photo was taken, she was a sprightly young 80.
 So how does she do it?
-Well back in the 1970s, when she was 50 years old, she met a ballet dancer by the name of Madame Hoffman who had the idea of exercising the facial muscles.
+Well back in the 1970s, when she was 50 years old, she met a ballet dancer by the name of Madame Hoffman, who had the idea of exercising the facial muscles.
 And she looked fantastic.
 Eva learned her secret, and perfecting the exercises with her own special touch, she now goes on to teach others.
 With numerous books, CDs and lectures, she still teaches 6 days a week.
 Amazing lady.
 She is the walking proof that this does work wonders.

 Smile as hard as you can, and at the same time put your fingers on top of the cheekbones.
 Push down as hard as you can at the same time as holding the grin.

-Face the mirro.
+Face the mirror.
 Using only one side of your face, grin as wide as you can on that side.
 Pull up the cheek muscle as hard as you can and hold it for ten seconds.
 Do this ten times, then change over to the other side of your face and start again.

 This is where you start to notice saggy skin.
 So this one is really important.

-First of all imagine that you have tasted something bitter, like a lemon.
+First of all, imagine that you have tasted something bitter, like a lemon.
 What do you do?
-You pull your lower cheeks and jaw line back away from your mouth.
+You pull your lower cheeks and jawline back away from your mouth.

 Keep your mouth slightly open, and pull the lower half of your face into a grimace or grin.
-Now try and ignore the cheek bones, only use the jaw line.
+Now try and ignore the cheekbones, only use the jawline.
 Do this ten times.
 This is great for pulling the muscle back and forward.
 You will feel it stretching like elastic.
 This will tighten skin that is beginning to sag.

 Now try it one side at a time.
-This will take a bit of practise but is well worth doing.
+This will take a bit of practise but it is well worth doing.
 In fact the better you get at it, the more you will realise that it is working.
 The idea is to get the muscles on your face so tight, because of the facial workout, that you will be able to do them while sitting watching TV or even on your coffee break at work.
-By the time you have been practising for a few weeks you will find that you will be able to do the exercises really quickly and easily.
+By the time you have been practising for a few weeks, you will find that you will be able to do the exercises really quickly and easily.